ayoubleass/reservation-backEnd/README.md

 run:
 bash
 cat .sql | mysql -u root -p
+update the file models/credentials.py with your MySQL credentials:

 run:
 bash
 python init.py
 After running the initialization, your database will have:

 ✅ Categories